 Chicago Jewish Day School’s dual curriculum teaches our children both knowledge and values, in both Judaic and General studies.
 We seek to nurture students who are not only literate, but who also are empowered to become educated members of the Jewish and general community through the skills, values, and experiences that they acquire.
 The use of Hebrew as a spoken language coupled with our progressive, integrated and experiential curriculum develop children’s capacity for complex learning.
 The study of sacred and Biblical texts develop critical thinking and analytical skills.
 Managing a dual curriculum promotes organizational and time management skills which lead to solid study habits.
 Chicago Jewish Day School’s challenging and thought provoking curriculum prepares graduates well for advanced study.
 Most of all, however, Chicago Jewish day School promotes and fosters ethical and moral identity development in each individual child

-General and Judaic studies classes rotate between morning and afternoon sessions with both disciplines woven throughout any given day.
+General and Judaic Studies classes rotate between morning and afternoon sessions with both disciplines woven throughout any given day.
 This creates more flexibility, and also addresses the impact the time of day has on learning.
-At Chicago Jewish Day School, we have similar academic goals for both General Studies and Judaic Studies – deeper understanding, critical thinking, and real world application – and believe that what we learn in each area enhances and capitalizes on our learning in the other.
+At CJDS, we have similar academic goals for both General Studies and Judaic Studies – deeper understanding, critical thinking, and real world application – and believe that what we learn in each area enhances and capitalizes on our learning in the other.

 Our student teacher ratio is 5:1.
 Our classes typically range from 12-16 students per class and most grades have two classes per grade.
-In Junior Kindergarten and Kindergarten classes, they have 2 teachers in each classroom.
+In Junior Kindergarten and Kindergarten classes, they have two to three teachers in each classroom.
 In our Grades One through Five, each class has one General Studies teacher and one Hebrew/Judaic Studies teacher.
 In middle school, our students rotate from class to class with a different, specialized teacher for each of the academic disciplines.

 At Chicago Jewish Day School, we take our cue from our students – and are particularly attentive to student individuality.
 The question, “What is best for the student?” is at the core of all decisions.
 Each student is unique.
 Therefore, policies as well as learning and behavioral expectations are established in a broad manner that allows for individualized decision-making that reflects our respect for the individual students and their needs, both those needing extra support and those requiring enrichment.
 Differentiation is embedded in our curricular choices and teaching methodology across the subject areas.
 We celebrate the developmental stages of learning and provide for each student’s unique timetable for unfolding their abilities.
-In addition, the teachers in our Reach Department provide additional support to students in order to address a wide variety of student needs.
+In addition, the teachers in our Reach department provide additional support to students in order to address a wide variety of student needs.

 Chicago Jewish Day School offers a bus transportation option for our families to and from school.
-We currently offer four buses that make a variety of stops throughout the city and suburbs to accommodate our families.
+We currently offer bus routes that make a variety of stops throughout the city and suburbs to accommodate our families.
 Currently, about 70% of our students take the bus to and from Chicago Jewish Day School.
 Carpooling is also very popular at Chicago Jewish Day School.
 Upon enrolling, you will receive a school directory to help facilitate this process.
 Additionally, our Director of Admissions, Cortney Stark Cope, is happy to help connect you with other families in your area.